-Jade plants are succulents that don’t require much effort to grow, which is why people tend to plant them and use them to decorate their houses.
+Jade plants are succulents that don’t require much effort to grow, they’re one of the best plants to start with if you’ve never tried propagating plants before, which is why people tend to plant them and use them to decorate their houses.
 They do need some specific care though, especially if they are grown indoors.

 Luckily, we are here to provide you with all the information you need to know about how to propagate jade plant and take care of it.

-To Propagate Jade Plants or succulents, in general, does not require much effort nor huge knowledge.
+Propagating Jade Plant or succulents in soil, in general, does not require much effort nor huge knowledge.
 It is very easy and even beginners can do it right.

 Some basic and necessary skills are required though, and we are going to explain it all in detail.

-There are two main ways to propagate Jade Plant: using the cuttings, and using the leaves.
+There are two main ways to propagate jade plants: using the cuttings and using the leaves.

 Propagating Jade plants with cuttings essentially means using the stems cuttings.
 And the other way as its name indicates means using the leaves cuttings.
 Of course, both methods will work.